Public Shoot Day

-A Rangemaster or Range Safety Officer (RSO) must be present at all times.
+A Shoot Chair and/or Range Safety Officer (RSO) must be present at all times.

 Shooters must sign in and obey all range commands and safety regulations.

-Please sign a waiver and deposit in the box provided.
+Please sign an Acknowledgment of Risk, Release of Liability and Indemnity Agreement and deposit in the box provided.

 Open Bolt Indicators / chamber flags are required on all rifles and handguns, except black powder and break action long guns.

-If you plan to bring minors, other than your own children to the Range, you will need to bring a minor waver, signed by the parent or legal guardian.
-For each minor you are bringing.
+If you plan to bring minors, other than your own children to the range, you will need to bring a minor release, signed by the parent or legal guardian for each minor you are bringing.
 Children under 18 need to be supervised by an adult.
 Children 14 and under shoot free.
 All the necessary paperwork to participate in Public Shoot Day is at the range or downloadable here on the website.
 Those under 18 must have a parent or legal guardian sign and supervise them.